bcgov/entity/rfcs/rfc-load-colin-pdfs-to-doc-store.md

 ## **idea:**
 Each organization in COLIN has a filing history with multiple PDFs per filing.
 As COLIN becomes too cumbersome to work with and the transition to the modern app continues, there needs to be a way to migrate filing history of all organizations in in COLIN over to the modern system.

-This approach will implement a web crawler to retrieve all PDFs for each filing in an org's filing history and store them under a directory tree then send them into Doc Storage on the modern app.
+This approach will implement a web crawler/screen scraper to retrieve all PDFs for each filing in an org's filing history and store them under a directory tree then send them into Doc Storage on the modern app.
 This approach is relatively lightweight and simple to implement compared to directly accessing Jasper and RMI, while achieving the same result with similar performance.

 ## **Background info:**
  - COLIN has a monolith architecture.